 - Mouse repellent sprayed around the outside of the garage helps prevent new infestations.

 - If you are leery of using mouse repellent or chemicals, you can concoct a more natural mixture that mice hate.
 Mix one tablespoon of hot pepper sauce (the hotter the better), and ¼ cup laundry detergent in a gallon of water.
-Spray it around the outside of the garage.
+Spray it on the outside of the garage.
 It works just like commercial repellents and won’t harm your pets or children.

 - If you discover holes in your garage, patching compound or wood plus caulk helps keep mice out once you have cleared them from the garage.
 Seal holes larger than ¼ inches in diameter.
 Mice can squeeze through small openings.